 Pain seems to be felt in an amputated part of the body, usually a limb.
 It differs from phantom limb sensation—the feeling that the amputated part is still there—which is much more common.
 Phantom limb pain cannot be caused by a problem in the limb.
 Rather, it must be caused by a change in the nervous system above the site where the limb was amputated.
 But the brain misinterprets the nerve signals as coming from the amputated limb.
 Usually, the pain seems to be in the toes, ankle, and foot of an amputated leg or in the fingers and hand of an amputated arm.
 The pain may resemble squeezing, burning, or crushing sensations, but it often differs from any sensation previously experienced.
 For some people, phantom limb pain occurs less frequently as time passes, but for others, it persists.
 Massage can sometimes help, but drug therapy is sometimes necessary.

-This disorder results from herpes zoster (shingles, which causes inflammation of nerve tissue), but occurs only after shingles resolves (see see Sidebar 2: What Is Postherpetic Neuralgia?).
+This disorder results from herpes zoster (shingles, which causes inflammation of nerve tissue), but occurs only after shingles resolves (see see Postherpetic neuralgia).
 What causes postherpetic neuralgia is unknown.
 The pain is felt as a constant deep aching or burning, as a sharp and intermittent pain, or as hypersensitivity to touch or cold.
 The pain may be debilitating.
 Pain relievers and other drugs may be required, but no treatment is routinely effective.

 Complex Regional Pain Syndrome: